srobo-southampton/python-a-whirlwind-tour/python.md

 To find the limits of an `if` statement, just scan straight down until you encounter another statement on the same indent level.
 Play around with this example until you understand what's happening.

 One final thing: Python doesn't mind _how_ you indent lines, just so long as you're consistent.
 Some text editors insert indent characters when you press tab; others insert spaces (normally four).
 They'll often look the same, but cause errors if they're mixed.
-If you're using an online interpretter, you probably don't need to worry.
+If you're using an online interpreter, you probably don't need to worry.
 Otherwise, check your editor's settings to make sure they're consistent.
 Four spaces per indent level is the convention in Python.
 We'll now move on from this topic before that last sentence causes a flame war.

 Exercises: `if` Statements and Blocks
 -------------------------------------